cracya01/ansible-pxc-cluster-ubuntu/PXC8_6Node_Arbiter_Guide_MO.md

 sudo systemctl stop mysql

 # 2. Start mysqld manually in the background, skipping grant tables and disabling wsrep
-sudo mysqld --skip-grant-tables --wsrep-on=OFF &
+sudo mysqld --skip-grant-tables --wsrep-on=OFF --wsrep-provider=none &
 sleep 5 # Wait for mysqld to start

 # 3. Use a heredoc to automatically input commands to reset the root password